765 742 9066 Toggle Nav

 5. Prenuptial agreements are only helpful if the couple gets a divorce.
 Prenups usually address what will happen if the marriage is terminated by death in addition to the possibility of the marriage terminating due to divorce.
 It can set out your wishes for your finances and assets, which can be used as a reference in the estate planning context.
 It can also be used as a means to set out financial expectations during the marriage as well, such as how property will be acquired or how earnings will be spent throughout the relationship.
 Some prenups even set forth conduct issues.
 We do not advise that the prenup agreement be the sole estate planning document or that it govern how you will behave during the marriage, but some couples insist upon it.

 Hopefully, you have a better understanding of prenups at this point.
 If you strip away all of the mainstream hype and confusion around them, they truly are just smart legal tools to secure your financial well-being.
-Let us help you get your affairs in order before you tie the knot.
+Let us help you avoid common prenup mistakes and get your affairs in order before you tie the knot.
+If you’re already married, we can still help by drafting a postnuptial agreement instead.
 Contact Cecelia Neihouser Harper at 765-637-9175.

 Disclaimer: